You know what my least favorite genre of cinema is? Lesfaux.

 2:22.
 A total lack of creepy lesbian sex scenes

 THERE ARE NO CREEPY LESBIAN SEX SCENES IN AFTERNOON DELIGHT.
 There are some INTERESTING moments shared by McKenna and Rachel but they don’t involve soft lighting and digital penetration.
 Sexually, what’s super duper interesting about this movie is all the straight sex scenes and how queer some of them seem and how Soloway manages to represent a rainbow of fucking in such a short amount of screen time.
-Hurried fucking, awkward fucking, transcendental fucking, creepily transcendental fucking, animalistic fucking, desperate fellatio, menstrewl sex, drunk half life of klonopin sex, happy sex, lovey dovey awkward sex, sexy sex, curled up into a ball sex.
+Hurried fucking, awkward fucking, transcendental fucking, creepily transcendental fucking, animalistic fucking, desperate fellatio, menstrewl sex, drunk sex, happy sex, lovey dovey awkward sex, sexy sex, curled up into a ball sex.

 Two fifty nine: The myth of LBD gets turned on its head